djuliannader/LMG_BlochCS/README.md

 2. Lapack
 3. Blas

-In case you do not have them, you can install easily using the following linux commands
+In case you do not have them, you can easily install them using the following linux commands

 sudo apt-get install gfortran